fuzzitdev/example-go/README.md

 ## Integrating with Fuzzit from CI

-The best way to integrate with Fuzzit is by adding a stage in your Contintous Build system (like Travis CI or Circle CI).
-In that stage:
+The best way to integrate with Fuzzit is by adding a two stages in your Contintous Build system (like Travis CI or Circle CI).

+Fuzzing stage:

 * build a fuzz target
 * download `fuzzit` cli
 * authenticate with `fuzzit auth`
 * create a fuzzing job by uploading fuzz target

+Sanity stage
+* build a fuzz target
+* download `fuzzit` cli
+* authenticate with `fuzzit auth`
+* create a local sanity fuzzing job - This will pull all the generated corpus and run them through the fuzzing binary.
+If new bugs are introduced this will fail the CI and alert

 here is the relevant snippet from the [./ci/fuzzit.sh](https://github.com/fuzzitdev/example-go/blob/master/ci/fuzzit.sh) which is being run by [.travis.yml](https://github.com/fuzzitdev/example-go/blob/master/.travis.yml)